-Focus groups provide a great way to evaluate products or concepts to learn how well they’ll be received by your target audience, and can usually be done on the cheap.
+Focus groups provide a great way to conduct market research on your products or concepts to learn how well they’ll be received by your target audience, and can usually be done on the cheap.
 Tap into your friends and family, assuming you can assemble a diverse enough group.
 And remember that a focus group can be as small as 5 or 10 people, as long as it’s representative of your target market.

 Invite your group over for hors d’oeuvres or lunch—it’s a small price to pay for valuable feedback.
 Clearly map out what questions you want to ask them about your product, and make sure you know how you plan to gather that information from them.
 Once you have their attention, clearly present your product or concept to them, and ask for their feedback about things such as: